Lexorius/alternative_time/readme.md

 **Made with ❤️ by [Lexorius](https://github.com/Lexorius)**

-*"Zeit ist eine Illusion.
-Mittagszeit doppelt so.
-Mars-Zeit dreifach." - Frei nach Douglas Adams*
+*"Time is an illusion.
+Lunchtime doubly so.
+Mars time triply so." - After Douglas Adams*